awsdocs/aws-certificate-user-guide/doc_source/gs-acm-delete.md

 ## Delete Certificates \(Console\)<a name="gs-acm-delete-console"></a>

-In the list of certificates, select the check box for the ACM Certificate that you want to delete\.
+In the list of certificates, select the check box for the ACM certificate that you want to delete\.
 For **Actions**, choose **Delete**\.

 **Note**
-You cannot delete an ACM Certificate that is being used by another AWS service\.
+You cannot delete an ACM certificate that is being used by another AWS service\.
 To delete a certificate that is in use, you must first remove the certificate association\.

 ## Delete Certificates \(CLI\)<a name="gs-acm-delete-cli"></a>